 - there is a relationship between dyskinesia and your total daily dose of levodopa

 - there is a time delay between when you start levodopa treatment and the emergence of motor complications.
 This is probably related to how many dopamine-producing neurons you have lost.

 The theory that pulsatile (intermittent) stimulation causes motor complications has led to the development of CDS treatments.
-These aim to imitate the brain's normal continuous pattern of stimulating the dopamine-producing neurons, thus maintaining more constant levels of dopamine.
-This continuous rather than intermittent pattern seems to prevent or delay the onset of motor symptoms, or reduce their intensity.
+These aim to imitate the brain's normal continuous pattern of stimulating dopamine receptors, by maintaining more constant levels of dopamine.
+This continuous rather than intermittent pattern may delay the onset of motor complications and reduce their intensity.